 If a person is killed, their death should be instantiated as E69 Death and as E7 Activity.
 The death or perishing of other living beings should be documented using E64 End of Existence.

 Examples:

-the murder of Julius Caesar (E69,E7)
+the murder of Julius Caesar (E69,E7) (Irwin, 1935)